AtaMohseni/agentic-custom-cover-letter-writer/README.md

 ## Understanding Your Crew

 The cover-letter-writer Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
 These agents collaborate on a series of tasks, defined in `config/tasks.yaml`, leveraging their collective skills to achieve complex objectives.
 The `config/agents.yaml` file outlines the capabilities and configurations of each agent in your crew.
+Before running the crew for your own usecase, you need to modify the `fake_resume.md` and include your own information.
+Also, you need to modify the crew input in `src/cover_letter_writer/main.py` and include your desired job posting url, your github url, and short description about yourserlf.

 ## Support